Mykiora/Immo-Eliza-Pipeline-2.0/README.md

 the goal was to build a Machine Learning model able to predict the prices of the properties.
 This project is an attempt to improve the preprocessing quality and the model performance by including a pipeline and using scikit-learn transformers.

+## Installation
+1. Make sure you have the latest version of Python installed
+2. If you are on Windows, you can just launch "start.bat".
+Otherwise, you can `cd` your way to the directory and run the command `pip install -r requirements.txt`, then start the program locally with `streamlit run interface.py`
+3. That's all.
+You can now test the model.

 ## Pre-Pipeline
 Before even entering the pipeline and going through the series of transformers, the initial modifications made on the data are the following :